 As an EHS professional, there’s nothing more painful than hearing that there’s been one or more ergonomic injuries.
-They’re difficult to deal with because you have to maintain a high level of employee care while working through the care management side of safety at the same time.
+They’re difficult to deal with because you have to maintain a high level of employee care.
+Meanwhile, you are also working through the care management side of safety.

 The difficulty of managing musculoskeletal injuries

-I’ve seen many injuries where an employee goes home for the night and doesn’t feel the injury until later in the evening.
+I’ve seen many injuries related to ergonomics where an employee goes home for the night and doesn’t feel the injury until later in the evening.
 Usually, they think it’s a small “tweak” and don’t say anything until they can’t sleep at night.
+This results from ergonomic problems.

 This poses some challenges for quick and effective treatment.
 After all, the goal of treatment is to correct the injury prior to the onset of long-term issues.
 This is the outcome of effective case management.

 When you look at workplace ergonomic injuries, they’re typically the result of poor ergonomic conditions or processes.
-The best-case scenario is to team with your insurance provider to obtain an ergonomic study at your facility, which includes ergonomic recommendations you may be able to implement.
+The best-case scenario is to team with your insurance provider.
+You can obtain an ergonomic study at your facility, which includes ergonomic recommendations you may be able to implement.

 The downside is that these studies are often expensive, so many companies can’t afford them.
-But I’d highly recommend this preventative action because it almost always provides valuable insights that your team can use to make improvements.
+But I’d highly recommend this preventative action.
+It almost always provides valuable insights that your team can use to make improvements and prevent such injuries.

 If you can’t get a study completed through your insurance company for any variety of reasons, you may be able to obtain an ergonomic tool online.
-You can obtain a generic one from OSHA, here, although you should really dig into ergonomic factors more than just a generic OSHA worksheet.
+You can obtain a generic one from OSHA, here.
+However, you should really dig into ergonomic factors more than just a generic OSHA worksheet when aiming to prevent injuries.

-Performing a full site assessment is crucial in preventing ergonomic injuries.
+Performing a full site assessment is crucial in preventing injuries related to ergonomic challenges.
 What you won’t get from a generic template is a site-specific understanding of the hazards your workers deal with every day.
+This is especially true for those contributing to ergonomic injuries.

 That only comes from walking the site and observing the processes and behaviors that may cause these injuries.
 Here are few things to consider when performing your own site assessment: